-The results from recent modelling work indicate that the threats from distant source tsunami are largely confined to the marine environment - there would be little or no inundation of land.
-However, distant source tsunami can cause significant dangerous currents - especially in and around the harbour entrance - including the channel running parallel to The Esplanade.
+The results from recent modelling work indicate that the threats to Whangamata from distant source tsunami are largely confined to the marine environment - there would be little or no inundation of land.
+However, distant source tsunami can cause significant dangerous currents, especially in and around the harbour entrance, the entrance to the Otahu River and around the offshore islands.